rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

     }

-Incremental updates not listed here will be loaded dynamically as soon as referenced by first session.
+Incremental updates not listed here will be loaded dynamically as soon as referenced by the first session.

 BGP RAW Update Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~